sysopmatt/madams-dev/aboutme.md

 *   **Spearheaded the Data Platform Modernization initiative** as technical lead, identifying a critical deficiency in reporting availability and quantifying its financial impact on the organization.
 *   **Developed and presented a comprehensive solution** to executive leadership, including project design, budget forecasting, and implementation plan, securing executive approval and funding.
 *   **Led the technical execution of the project,** serving as the primary point of technical escalation and ensuring successful delivery.
-*   **Optimized nightly ETL processing, reducing runtime from eight hours to two hours (a 4x improvement),** resulting in a significant improvement in SLA compliance from 5% in 2023 to 99% in 2024.
+*   **Optimized nightly ETL processing, reducing runtime from eight hours to two hours (a 4x improvement),** resulting in a significant improvement in SLA compliance from 5% in 2023 to 99% in 2024 and beyond.

 ### PacificSource Enterprise Award - Innovation (2024)

-*   Sole recipient of the Enterprise Innovation award for modernizing our data platform, impacting 1,500 daily internal users and an unknown number of external users.
+*   Sole recipient of the Enterprise Innovation award for modernizing our data platform, impacting 1,500 daily internal users and numerous external users.

 ---